 Attorneys Who Understand Their Clients

-If you or someone you know in Hermitage is seeking damages from being hurt on another person’s property, be aware that the property owner might make an assumption of risk argument.
-To counter a claim of negligence, some property owners claim that the injured party actually knew all along that the property was dangerous, or that the activity the victim participated in was potentially hazardous.
+Assuming the risk is a legal concept that may affect your ability to recover damages after being injured on someone else’s property.
+If you or someone you know in Hermitage is seeking damages after being hurt on another person’s property, be aware that the property owner might raise an assumption of risk argument.
+To counter a claim of negligence, some property owners argue that the injured party already knew the property was dangerous or that the activity involved was potentially hazardous.
 This is called “assuming the risk.”
-However, you should not let a property owner make you think are at fault for your own injury if you were not adequately warned.
+However, you should not let a property owner make you believe you are at fault for your own injury if you were not adequately warned.

 According to FindLaw, a proper case of assuming the risk is when someone understands that an activity or property poses the possibility of injury.
 This knowledge can be gained by observing an activity in motion, like an amusement park ride.
 It can also be acquired through reading nearby signage or a discussion with an authoritative official on the property.
 The process of assuming the risk is complete when a person decides to enter a property or perform an activity without any form of coercion.